 Choosing the right petfluencers is just as important as choosing the right lifestyle or beauty influencers for your brand.

 Size: Generally, the bigger the influencer, the larger the compensation, and the more competitive it is for brands to partner with.
 Fortunately, an influencer’s size doesn’t determine everything – and it’s the same for pet influencers.
 In fact, micro-influencers have been on the rise and have been proven to have higher engagements in campaigns.
-Plus, there are a ton of untapped potentials in the micro and midsize markets, especially for a new and fast-growing niche like pet influencers.
+Plus, there are is a ton of untapped potential in the micro and midsize markets, especially for a new and fast-growing niche like pet influencers.

 Engagements: It’s important for brands to partner with influencers who have a close relationship with their audience, and that includes metrics like likes, comments, shares, etc. As mentioned above, pet influencers tend to have a higher engagement rate (which is the percentage of average engagement over the number of total followers).

 Type of pet: Depending on your business and goals, there is a myriad of different pet influencers that you can work with: dogs, cats, donkeys, pigs, hedgehogs, and even raccoons.
 If you’re in a business that’s catered specifically to a certain animal, like dog toys, for example, you can always dig deeper for a smaller, more relevant niche (a niche-within-niche!)
 For example, if your toys are branded as extra tough, extra chew-resistant, you can target bigger dogs.
 (Bully Make is a brand that did this with great success!)

 Brand mentions: We just mentioned a brand – Bully Make.
 What if your ideal pet influencer has also mentioned this brand and has worked with them multiple times before?
 It’s important for you to identify an influencer’s history of brand mentions to avoid reaching out to pets who have worked with your competitors.